volcengine/verl/docs/algo/rollout_corr.md

     rollout_is: token                      # Explicit IS correction in loss
     rollout_is_threshold: 2.0
     rollout_rs: null                       # Optional: can add rejection sampling
-    bypass_mode: true   # Required for pure mode
+    bypass_mode: true   # Required for policy gradient mode
-    use_policy_gradient: true      # Use pure policy gradient with IS
+    use_policy_gradient: true      # Use policy gradient loss (no PPO clipping)
 ```
 **No PPO clipping, pure policy gradient with IS correction**